How to Freeze Cookie Dough

 Here are a few of our favorite cookies for freezing:

 Notice that these are all drop cookies that require very little work on your part once they’re done freezing.
+Most of them have eggs, so please note that they should not be eaten raw.

-Cutout cookies are more tricky, though they can be frozen if wrapped well.
-Cut-out cookie dough freezes well in a round, wrapped in plastic wrap.
+Cutout cookies, like slice and bake, are more tricky, though they can be frozen if wrapped well.

 More delicate cookies, like lace cookies, are trickier to freeze and best baked fresh every time.